coreos/coreos-kubernetes/Documentation/kubernetes-networking.md

 ## Network Model

-The Kubernetes network model outlines four methods of component communication:
+The Kubernetes network model outlines three methods of component communication:

 * Pod-to-Pod Communication
     * Each Pod in a Kubernetes cluster is assigned an IP in a flat shared networking namespace.
 This allows for a clean network model where Pods, from a networking perspective, can be treated much like VMs or physical hosts.